 Culture & History

 Guests at Amanbagh can explore the rich heritage, evocative landscapes and unique customs of the region.
 Nearby is the 17th century township of Bangarh, abandoned soon after its completion and still displaying remnants of temples, bazaars and palaces.
-Accessible by camel, jeep or on foot, the fort and temple of Ajabargh overlooks Jai Sagar Lake, where boat trips can be enjoyed, and boasts a majestic marble façade.
-In the Aravalli Hills surrounding Amanbagh, the Meena tribe is known for their colourful clothes, jewellery and crafts.
+Accessible by camel, jeep or on foot, the fort and temple of Ajabargh overlooks Jai Sagar Lake - where boat trips can be enjoyed - and boasts a majestic marble façade.
+In the Aravalli Hills surrounding Amanbagh, the Meena tribe are known for their colourful clothes, jewellery and crafts.

 A spiritual location, fine dining, opulent accommodation and one of India's best spas make Amanbagh ideal for a romantic escape.
-Set in the heart of cultural Rajasthan, it's often combined with romantic sightseeing itineraries that take in the Taj Mahal and wildlife-watching.
-Private dinners and secluded picnic spots are perfect for special occasions, while couples can enjoy relaxing Massages or co-ordinated Ayurvedic wellness programmes.
-For extra privacy, honeymooners might want to stay in one of the Pool Pavilions, with a private courtyard and pool.
+Set in the heart of cultural Rajasthan, it's often combined with romantic sightseeing itineraries - that take in the iconic Taj Mahal - as well as captivating wildlife-watching.
+Private dinners and secluded picnic spots are perfect for special occasions, while couples can enjoy relaxing massages or co-ordinated Ayurvedic wellness programmes.
+For extra privacy, honeymooners might want to stay in one of the Pool Pavilions, boasting their own private courtyards and pools.

 Spa & Wellness